se7enxweb/exponential/doc/features/4.1/webdav_readme.txt

 Introduction
 ============

-New in eZ Publish 4.1 is the porting of the WebDAV engine to eZ Components.
+New in Exponential 4.1 is the porting of the WebDAV engine to eZ Components.
 Feature-wise the WebDAV engine stays the same, but it is capitalizing on the solid base of eZ Components with its unit tests, documentation and extensibility.